IHFILM110 How to Watch Films

 This course explores how digital technologies and the rise of media conglomerates are blurring boundaries between cinema, television, video, and games.
 Students critically analyze the aesthetic and cultural impact of new media on moving images.
 Prerequisite: 24 credits in ISP including ITW 101 and QL.
 Occasionally.

 This course teaches techniques of video production in relation to developing and creating stories.
 Students will focus on concepts, aesthetics, and techniques as they produce visual narratives.
 Course participation demands outside class production time.
 Not open to Film majors except by permission of instructor.
 Prerequisites: 24 credits in ISP including ITW 101 and QL.
 Occasionally.

 This course explores techniques of video production as students investigate and create documentary film.
 Students will focus on research, techniques, and sequencing as they create documentaries.
 Course participation demands outside class production time.
 Not open to Film majors except by permission of instructor.
 Prerequisites: 24 credits in ISP including ITW 101 and QL.
 Occasionally.

-Examines a body of narrative and/or non-narrative films related by virtue of style, director(s), country or region of origin, or period from historical and theoretical perspectives.
-Prerequisites: 24 credits in ISP including ITW 101 and QL, or permission of instructor.
+Examines a body of narrative and/or non-narrative films related by virtue of style, theme, director(s), or region of origin, from historical and theoretical perspectives.
+Recent topics: Road Movies; Apocalypse Cinema; Iranian Cinema.
+May be repeated as topics change.
+Prerequisites: 24 credits in ISP including ITW 101 and QL, or instructor permission.

 This course explores cinema through interdisciplinary approaches that cross multiple fields of study, drawing upon academic disciplines that include literary studies, women's studies, media studies, cultural studies, and history.
 May be repeated as topics change.
 Prerequisite: 24 credits in ISP including ITW 101 and QL, or permission of instructor.